JahnelGroup/thymeleaf-starter/README.md

 Gradle is the build and dependency management tool used by this starter.
 Most actions can be accomplished through Gradle tasks described in the sections below.

+### The Application

+This project is a simple user management application protected with a login using group based authorization.
+It is seeded with an `Admin` and `User` group and a couple of users.
+For demonstration purposes it has the functionality of a basic Todo list.

+* Default admin account = **steven / pass**
+* Default database root account = **root / rootpassword**

 ### Active Development w/ IntelliJ

 When you're actively developing an application it's useful to be able to run it from within an IDE.
 This starter allows you to launch only the dependencies in docker containers leaving it up to you for how you'd like to launch the app, preferably from something like IntellIJ where it's easy to debug.